Sm038229/SafetyKuvrrKit/README.md

 ### Add permissions

-The app requires permissions of audio/video devices and cameras.
+The app requires permissions of location.
 In the `info.plist` file, click `+` to add the following information:

 | Key                                    | Type   | Value                                                        |
 | -------------------------------------- | ------ | ------------------------------------------------------------ |